Pay Traffic Ticket in WyomingPage OverviewSUMMARY: How to Pay a Wyoming Traffic Ticket

 The payment options for your WY traffic ticket will vary by court.
 You may be able to pay it online, by mail, or in person.
 For specific instructions, refer to your WY traffic ticket and/or contact the relevant circuit or municipal court listed on your ticket.

 Continue reading for more details about paying your traffic ticket in Wyoming.

 (Plead Guilty or No Contest)

-Paying your WY traffic ticket is the equivalent of admitting guilty.
-You’ll plead guilty or no contest to the violation, pay your fine, and deal with any associated penalties―which depend on your driving record and the offense.
+Paying your WY traffic ticket is the equivalent of admitting guilt.
+You'll plead "guilty" or "no contest" to the traffic violation, pay your ticket fine, and deal with any associated penalties―which depend on your Wyoming driving record and the traffic offense.

 Generally, choosing this option means:

-- Paying your ticket and associated costs online, if eligible (see below).
+- Paying your WY traffic ticket and associated costs online, if eligible (see below).

-- Having a violation appear on your driving record, which can put you at risk for license suspension.
+- Having a traffic violation appear on your WY driving record, which can put you at risk for license suspension.

 - Your auto insurance rates probably will increase.